Are human beings anatomically more similar to natural carnivores or to natural herbivores? Let’s find out….

 - Fiber.
 Carnivores don’t require fiber to help move food through their short and smooth digestive tracts.
 Herbivores require dietary fiber to move food through their long and bumpy digestive tracts, to prevent the bowels from becoming clogged with rotting food.
 Humans have the same requirement as herbivores.

 - Cholesterol.
 Cholesterol is not a problem for a carnivore’s digestive system.
 A carnivore such as a cat can handle a high-cholesterol diet without negative health consequences.
 A human cannot.
 Humans have zero dietary need for cholesterol because our bodies manufacture all we need.
 Cholesterol is only found in animal foods, never in plant foods.
 A plant-based diet is by definition cholesterol-free.

 - Claws and teeth.
 Carnivores have claws, sharp front teeth capable of subduing prey, and no flat molars for chewing.
 Herbivores have no claws or sharp front teeth capable of subduing prey, but they have flat molars for chewing.
 Humans have the same characteristics as herbivores.

 But aren’t humans anatomically suited to be omnivores?

-The link above also debunks the opportunistic feeder theory, which states that because humans can eat like omnivores, that we must therefore be omnivores.
-And this is of course false because mere behavior doesn’t indicate suitability.
+The opportunistic feeder theory has been thoroughly debunked.
+This theory states that because humans can eat like omnivores, that we must therefore be omnivores.
+However, mere behavior doesn’t indicate suitability.
 There are plenty of things we can do as a species that would threaten our survival if we all considered them suitable default behavior, such as shooting each other, lobbing hand grenades, or sending spam.